-For a project, project manager collects information on this project and share with stakeholders.
-This project information base on project specification, goals, objectives, milestones, budget, project schedule, etc.
+For a project, the project manager collects information on this project and shares it with stakeholders.
+This project information is based on project specifications, goals, objectives, milestones, budget, project schedule, etc.

 As we know that project scope is a legal document that is prepared before launching a project and it is also part of the project plan.
-The purpose of this project scope template is documentation and evaluation project goals, objectives, activities, risks, deliverables.
+The purpose of this project scope template is to document and evaluate project goals, objectives, activities, risks, and deliverables.

 This document also provides essential information about a project to working staff, clients, and stakeholders.
 Employees can get guidelines to complete their daily tasks according to the timeline.

-Working staff may also take help from this scope document template for the decision-making phase and request change in a project if needed.
-Furthermore, keep it mind project charter and project scope both are different project management documentation, however, there some elements are identical.
+Working staff may also take help from this scope document template for the decision-making phase and request changes in a project if needed.
+Furthermore, keep in mind that the project charter and project scope management plan both are different project management documentation, however, there some elements are identical.

 Effective scope management requires a rigid communication plan.
 So, every team member must understand how the goals and objectives of the project will be met.